WINNERS and Pact are making it easier to give your empty beauty packaging a life beyond the landfill.

 Curbside:

--Clear or frosted glass jars + bottles
+Clear or frosted glass jars and bottles (varies heavily by location; check locally)

 Trash:

--Plastic containers labeled #3, #4, #6 and #7 (when LARGER than a fist)
+Plastic containers #3, #4, #6 and #7 ( when larger than 2" x 2" or a yogurt cup)

--Dental Floss
+Dental Floss

--Aerosol cans*
+Aerosol cans*

--Sponges + Brushes
+Sponges + Brushes

--Single-use wipes
+Single-use wipes

--Plastic + foil safety seals
+Plastic + Foil safety seals

--Nail polish + remover*
+Nail polish + Remover*

 Pact’s Collection Guidelines will continue to evolve as we gain more insight from our community and recycling partners into local recycling capabilities.
 It is always ideal to check with your local recycling centers for the most accurate information on curbside recyclable items in your area.